FindMySchool LogoFindMySchool

 Below-average Progress 8 scores.
 Pupils make less progress from Key Stage 2 to 4 than expected.
 This likely reflects the school's intake profile rather than teaching quality, but indicates families should monitor progress through Key Stage 4 and engage actively if their child falls behind expected trajectories.

 Low English Baccalaureate uptake.
-Only 3% of pupils pursue EBacc, compared to the England average of over 40%.
-Families valuing balanced science education and languages should discuss with the school how to access these subjects outside the EBacc framework if desired.
+EBacc entry is 12%, so families valuing balanced science education and languages should discuss with the school how to access these subjects outside the EBacc framework if desired.

 Diverse but relatively deprived intake.
 Nearly 43% of pupils are eligible for free school meals, and the catchment reflects areas of above-average deprivation.
 While this diversity enriches the school community, families in affluent areas should recognise they may encounter different peer groups than at fee-paying or highly selective alternatives.